 Do not rush from the start

 As you’ve managed to successfully go through the setup process, you might be willing to use all of the new tools and features instantly.
-Just imagine: now you have email marketing, event management, SMS messaging, forms and landing pages, surveys, web tracking all at your disposal.
+Just imagine: now you have email marketing, event management, SMS messaging, forms and landing pages, surveys, and web tracking all at your disposal.
 With so many valuable tools suddenly available, it’s easy to feel overwhelmed right from the start.

 The best piece of advice here is to start doing what you are regularly doing and think about adding new cool features only when you feel ready.
 Concentrate on supporting your current needs (the ones you’re familiar with) and gain some confidence with the solution.
 The more experienced you become with the solution, the easier it would be to learn from analytics reports and alter your future activities based on your newly-gained skills.
 The point is that you don’t need to try every possible feature of your marketing automation platform just because you’re paying for it – a common enough mistake.
 It is important to remember that businesses differ and there’s no one-size-fits-all approach.
 For instance, even a particular business department within a company may have a completely different implementation than the other, so planning and realistic expectations are crucial.